Foot-and-mouth disease

 It does not affect humans.

-The virus can be present in milk and semen up to four days before clinical signs of the disease are detected.
+The virus can be present in secretions up to four days before clinical signs of the disease are detected.

 Animals that recover may act as carriers of the disease.

-- Raw or improperly cooked fed to susceptible animals
+- Raw or improperly cooked contaminated animal products fed to susceptible animals

 The typical clinical sign is blistering.
 Blisters appear on the nose, tongue, lips, in the mouth, between toes, above the hooves, teats and pressure points.

-Blisters can rupture leading to lameness, with the animal reluctant to move or eat; infection of ruptured blisters can also occur.
+Blisters rupture and form erosions, with the animal reluctant to move or eat.
+Infection of ruptured blisters can also occur.

 - Fever